hashicorp/design-system/wiki/Website-Changelog.md

 Entries made for the Figma Components and Foundations UI Kits require a few additional steps.

-1. Open a PR to capture the relevant updates to the changelog.
+1. After publishing changes in Figma, copy and pasted the appropriate template into the relevant changelog file in the components package; either `packages/components/CHANGELOG-FIGMA-{COMPONENTS or FOUNDATIONS}` depending on what library the change was made in.
-2. After publishing changes in Figma, copy and paste the appropriate template into the relevant changelog file in the components package; either `packages/components/CHANGELOG-FIGMA-{COMPONENTS or FOUNDATIONS}` depending on what library the change was made in.
+2. If the change in Figma has corresponding changes in code or requires an update to the documentation, the changelog entry can be added in the same PR as the rest of the changes.
+Otherwise, if the change only pertains to Figma and does not result in a documentation change, open a new PR to add a changelog entry.
 3. Replace all elements in brackets with the specific component or style/token name.

 #### Simple entry